powerpak/mendeley-pmid-updater/README.md

 On Linux, I defer either to your package manager or your raging desire to build from source.

+In both cases, [rbenv](https://github.com/sstephenson/rbenv) might help if your system Ruby is out of date.

 ## Usage

 First, clone this repository to a directory and `cd` into it.
 Then: